jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/notes/2009-06-3-planning-plus-black-box-spec-part-a-notes-cycle-2-black-box-part-a.md

             - [x] Move remarks in overviews to below the overviews.
     - [x] Wait with Misc Issues and Side-Issues
         - [x] \> Those are completely left out of the plan here.
-    - [x] ~ Left-over ideas will be processed later like a cross-out list later.
+    - [x] ~ Left-over ideas might be processed later like a cross-out list later.